 - Limits everyday activities, such as walking, bending, or rising from a seated position

 - Persists despite anti-inflammatory/pain medication, physical therapy, or walking supports.

-An orthopaedic surgeon will assess the need for a hip replacement, taking into account medical history, lifestyle, physical examination (especially range of motion of the hip joint and strength of the supporting muscles), blood tests, and x-rays or magnetic resonance imaging (MRI) scans.
+An orthopaedic surgeon will assess the need for a hip replacement, taking into account the person’s medical history, lifestyle, physical examination (especially range of motion of the hip joint and strength of the supporting muscles), and x-rays or magnetic resonance imaging (MRI) scans.

-Although most people who undergo hip replacement surgery are between the ages 50 to 80 years, consideration for hip joint replacement surgery is based on a patient's pain and disability, not their age.
+Although most people who undergo hip replacement surgery are between the ages of 50 and 80 years, consideration for hip replacement surgery is based on a patient's pain and disability, not their age.
 A person also needs to be well enough to cope with both a major operation and the rehabilitation that is required afterwards.

 A hip replacement is a major operation and there are many things to consider before deciding upon surgery.
 The risks and benefits of the surgery should be discussed with the surgeon.
 The most common risks include:

 - Anaesthetic risks (common to all surgery)

 - Infection — both of the wound and of the artificial hip joint itself

 - Development of blood clots in one of the deep veins of the legs (deep vein thrombosis)